cahirwpz/mimiker/wiki/docs/onboarding_note.md

 Main project ideas:

-- Main one is to implement only Kernel Space part of system on our own.
+- Implement only Kernel Space part of system on our own.
-Keeping interface with User Space as compatible as possible with NetBSD.
-That way we'll be capable of running all programs for that system on ours (we already can run a few of those).
+- Keep User Space interface with User Space as compatible as possible with NetBSD.
+That way we'll be capable to run all programs designed for that system, we already are able run a few of those.
 Consequece of that is that all header files are the same as NetBSD's.
 - Target architectures are MIPS64 and AArch64.

+### More significant tools we use

+- QEMU - virtual machine that allows us to run system
+- Tmux - terminal multiplexer, that allows us to access multiple terminals in one window
+- klog - ?
+- Korn Shell - simple shell that we already ported

+#### How system is run?

+When you turn on the system with `./launch` script system is being run in QEMU.
+Multiple terminals are connected to VM.
+Between these we can switch with Tmux.
+On one of them we have klog (log with kernel messages).
+On the second one is GDB.
+On the other one there can be Korn Shell working in the system.

 ### Project file hierarchy